-From Table 8, it can be observed that the investment cost has a modest increase when the model includes a larger number of adverse scenarios (1, 30, 436).
-In this case, the formulation leverages the complexity of the supply chain network by decentralizing inventories at a relative low cost; i.e. from 1 to 12 DCs.
+It can be observed that the investment cost has a modest increase when the model includes a larger number of adverse scenarios.
+In this case, the formulation leverages the complexity of the supply chain network by decentralizing inventories at a relative low cost.
 This strategy avoids costly demand penalties and improves supply chain resilience.
-In contrast with the instance bounds, which are obtained only with subsets of scenarios (1, 30, 436), the full-space bounds obtained using equations (31) and (36) show the importance of considering a relevant subset of scenarios that provides a good representation of the full-space problem.
-The design obtained from Reduced problem 0 can only guarantee a full-space expected cost of \$57.41 million that is 16.13% higher than the corresponding lower bound.
-On the other hand, the design obtained from Reduced problem 2 yields a full-space upper bound of \$55.59 million that in the worst case is 3.5% higher than the optimal cost.
+The full-space bounds obtained from equations (31) and (36) for the different instances show the importance of considering a relevant subset of scenarios that provides a good representation of the full-space problem.
+The solution obtained from Reduced problem 0 can only guarantee the total cost to be within a 16.13% difference of the optimal cost.
+On the other hand, the solution obtained from Reduced problem 2 yields a total cost that in the worst case would be 3.5% higher than the optimal cost.

 The computational effort to solve the larger instances of the industrial supply chain design is very significant.
-Even after applying the methodology developed in the previous sections, it takes a long time to find satisfactory solutions.
+Even after applying the strategy developed in the previous sections, it takes a long time to find satisfactory solutions.
 In this example, the number of scenarios and commodities implies a large number of cuts in the Benders master problem.
-Therefore, the complexity of the MILP master problem increases very rapidly with iterations.
+The complexity of the MILP master problem increases very rapidly with iterations.
 Fortunately, the algorithm converges after few iterations.